openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 - Uniquely identified
 - Purview to make rules over physical boundaries and modal boundaries (e.g. a jurisdiction could be for taxis only)
 - A way of tracking revisions in an agency's authority

+## Beta Feature

+The Jurisdictions API and all of its endpoints are marked as a [beta feature](https://github.com/openmobilityfoundation/mobility-data-specification/blob/feature-metrics/general-information.md#beta-features) starting in the 1.1.0 release.
+It has not been tested in real world scenarios, and may be adjusted in future releases.

 ### Use Cases